moberwasserlechner/ionic-lazy-loading-migration/README.md

 * exclude-components ...
 Excludes generating custom component modules
 * no-ngx-translate ...
 If you do not want to include the ngx-translate module in every page module

-### Manual steps / known issues
+### Manual steps

-After running the script you have to check if everything was done correctly.
+After running the script you have to do at least this manual steps.

+* Go to app.module.ts and remove the pages and components.
+File will be broken after script run.
+* Import needed modules in your page module files.
+Easiest way is to run `ionic serve` open javascript console and wait for errors.

+### Known issues

-In the cleanup step there are a few known issues because my regular expressions are generous.
+In the cleanup step there are a few known issues because my regular expressions are not good enought.
-So I you are fluent with RegExp and care to improve I gladly accept PRs.
+So if you are fluent with RegExp and care to improve I gladly accept PRs.

+Problems might occur in:
-* Functions including the class name will be destroyed.
+* Functions including the class name.
 I had functions like `toLoginPage()` resulting in `to'LoginPage'()`
-* String page references are quoted as well.
+* String page references might be double quoted.
 So if you have `nav.setRoot('LoginPage')` this will result in `nav.setRoot(''LoginPage'')`